Aider-AI/aider/docs/ctags.md

 GPT-4 is great at "self contained" coding tasks, like writing or modifying a pure function with no external dependencies.
-These work well because you can send GPT a self-contained request ("write a Fibonacci function") and it can create new code from whole cloth.
-Or you can send it an existing function implementation and ask for self-contained changes ("rewrite the loop using list comprehensions").
-These require no context beyond the code being discussed.
+These work well because you can send GPT a self-contained request like "write a Fibonacci function" or "rewrite the loop using list comprehensions".
+These changes require no context beyond the code being discussed.

-Most real code is not pure and self-contained.
-And many common code changes require you to understand related code from many different files in a repo.
-If you want GPT to "switch all the print statements in Foo to use the logging system", it needs to see the code in the Foo class with the prints, and it also needs to understand how the project's logging system works.
+Most real code is not pure and self-contained, it is intertwined with code from many different files in a repo.
+If you ask GPT to "switch all the print statements in class Foo to use the BarLog logging system", it needs to see the code in the Foo class with the prints, and it also needs to understand how the project's BarLog logging system works.

 A simple solution is to **send the entire codebase** to GPT along with each change request.
 Now GPT has all the context!
 But even moderately sized repos won't fit in the 8k-token context window.

+An
-An improved approach is to be selective, and **hand pick which files to send**.
+improved approach is to be selective, and **hand pick which files to send**.
 For the example above, you could send the file that contains Foo and the file that contains the logging subsystem.
 This works pretty well, and is how `aider` previously worked.
 You manually specify which files to "add to the chat".

-But it's not ideal to have to manually identify and curate the right set of files to add to the chat.
-It can get complicated, as some changes will need context from many files.
-And you might still overrun the context window if you need to add too many files for context, many of which aren't going to end up being modified.
+But it's not ideal to have to manually identify the right set of files to add to the chat.
+Some changes may need context from many files.
+And you might still overrun
+the context window if you need to add many files for context.

 ## Using a repo map to provide context